Results or revolution? Biden, Sanders present dueling visions while blasting Trump's coronavirus response

 “We have problems we have to solve now.
 What’s a revolution going to do, disrupt everything in the meantime?”

-Sanders, a democratic socialist senator from Vermont, said Biden’s ideas were not ambitious enough and touted his long-standing support for sweeping economic and social reforms.
+Sanders, a democratic socialist senator from Vermont, said Biden’s ideas were not ambitious enough, and touted his long-standing support for sweeping economic and social reforms.

 In the past two days, Biden’s campaign courted the progressive supporters of Sanders and liberal Senator Elizabeth Warren of Massachusetts, who dropped her White House bid earlier this month but has not endorsed anyone.